HamStudy/hamstudy-hambook/tech2022/content/Part 3. Appendix/0 Preparing for the 2026 test.md

 > **Key Information:** A *control operator* is an amateur operator *designated by the licensee of a station to be responsible for transmissions and FCC rules compliance* at that station. {{< link id="T1E11" >}}

-Every amateur station needs a control operator—someone who takes responsibility for ensuring that all transmissions comply with FCC rules.
+Every amateur station needs a control operator — someone who takes responsibility for ensuring that all transmissions comply with FCC rules.

 ### Remote Control